 Served at Indian restaurants, the chicken dish with a creamy tomato curry sauce has questionable origins, but it’s a true comfort food.
 To complement its warm spices that typically include ginger, turmeric and cumin, Pierre recommends a Grenache-based red wine.

 “It’s a soft, rounder-style of red where the alcohol is still low—tannins and heat don’t go together—so just a riper, fruit-forward red,” she says, and suggests Terre Rouge Tête-à-Tête and Zaca Mesa Z Cuvée.
-Alternatively, Jason Alexander, managing partner of The Progress in San Francisco recommends picking up California Chenin Blanc.
+Alternatively, Jason Alexander, founder of Stellar Regions Hospitality, recommends picking up California Chenin Blanc.

 Sinking your teeth into fluffy, lightly battered fish tacos is bliss.
 Even more so when they’re paired with a glass of Croatian Pošip, according to Alexander.
 “These wines have a saline character reflective of their proximity to the sea,” he says.
 “And it has those citrus qualities.
 It’s like putting fresh lime over your tacos, but it’s in the wine.”
 He especially likes bottlings from the producer Toreta.